 I really hate writing negative articles like this.
-I was contacted by several people in town that a historic house was in danger and being vandalized by a new homeowner.
+Most people would never notice the changes made or even care what someone does to their house.
+However, I was contacted by several people in town that a historic house was in danger and being vandalized by a new homeowner.

 In a way it’s funny that so many people were saddened by what this homeowner did and came to tell me as if I could stop them.
 I only wish I could.